ttemjk/h.app-TestClient/README.md

 In the above figure, after welcome screen (left image), the TestClient main view (center) is shown (implemented by the class `MainActivity` in `eu.h2020.helios_social.heliostestclient.ui`) where on the top the currently active user contexts are shown (green color), then, below are topics the user has subscribed.
-The topics provide the area for group discussions.
-Then, at the bottom, there are entries for direct peer-to-peer discussions (the chat views are implemented by the classes `ChatActivity` and DirectChatActivity, respectively).
-MyContexts view (right) (implemented by `MyContextsView` class) shows the user contexts (active ones in green color) and allows the user to create and delete contexts.
+The topics provide area for group discussions.
+Then, at the bottom, there are entries for direct peer-to-peer discussions (the chat views are implemented by the classes `ChatActivity` and `DirectChatActivity`, respectively).
+MyContexts view (right) (implemented by `MyContextsActivity` class) shows the user contexts (active ones in green color) and allows the user to create and delete contexts.
-Further, the figure shows the case that a message has arrived that is related to the active context ("sailing") of the user.
+Further, the figure shows the case a message has arrived that is related to the active context ("sailing") of the user.
 Only messages that are considered contextually important to the user are shown/notified here.